Profiles Help - About the Data

 - Achievement level percentages are not calculated for groups with fewer than 10 students.

-- For 2008 and Subsequent years - Median student growth percentiles (SGP) are not calculated if the number of students included in the aggregated SGP is less than 20.
+- For years 2008~2017 - Median student growth percentile (SGP) is not calculated if the number of students included in the aggregated SGP is less than 20.

 - For 2008 and Subsequent years - Grade 10 Science and Technology/Engineering results represent the highest achievement level attained by students by the end of grade 10.
 In addition, only students enrolled for two full years in the state/district/school are included in state/district/school achievement level results.